lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

     Multi-class area under the curve: 99.59%

-The AUC score is 99.59% which is the fourth best prediction score out of all of the models.
-The SVM uses a one-against-one classification which may provide a better strategy in adjusting the decision boundary (while allowing some misclassifications due to overlapping regions).
-However, from previous models there does not seem to have datapoints that are not well separated.
+The AUC score is 99.59% which is the second best prediction score out of all of the models which isn't too surprising as SVM (linear) and logistic regression are similar in terms of performance.

 Note: The graph is not plotted since the PCA does not show the same shape previously shown due to sampling a portion of the original data.